ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_watchdog/uz_watchdog.rst

 - 32-bit slave device on a AXI4-Lite interface
 - Window watchdog feature with programmable open and close windows
 - Additional features for better controllability such as Second Sequence Timer and Fail Counter
-- New Line test1
-- New Line test2

 Introduction